AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/creating-policies.md

 ### Considerations for editing policies {#considerations-for-editing-policies}

-When you edit a policy, the changes affect documents that the policy currently protects, as well as documents that the policy protect thereafter.
+When you edit a policy, the changes affect documents that the policy currently protects, and documents that the policy protect thereafter.
 For example, if you remove recipients from a policy that is currently applied to a document, the recipients can no longer open the document.

 The status of the document determines when the change takes effect: